dadu109/react-forms/README.md

 ## Goal:
-Project was created to help me understand the differences between the most popular react validation libraries.
+Project was created to help me understand the differences between the most popular react form libraries.

 ## Available Scripts